What is the typical breast augmentation experience like?

 Meeting with the Plastic Surgeon

 When choosing the best plastic surgeon, always ensure you’re comfortable with that person.
 You should feel able to discuss all of your questions and concerns openly.
 You should feel that the surgeon addresses everything to your satisfaction.
 The best way to do this is to have an in-person meeting.
-From a medical standpoint, the surgeon also needs to meet with you to ensure you’re a good candidate for the procedure.
+From a medical standpoint, the plastic surgeon also needs to meet with you to ensure you’re a good candidate for the procedure.

 Preparing for Breast Augmentation